InsightEdu: Mobile Discord Bot Management and Analytics for Educators: System Architecture and Implementation

 The bot offers two types of survey interactions in Discord channels: simple-question surveys and multi-step surveys.
 Figure~\ref{fig:simple_survey} depicts a five-level difficulty survey suitable for rapid, in-lecture feedback, while Figure~\ref{fig:materialFeedback} presents the instructor’s real-time results.

-For more detailed feedback, instructors can create complex surveys that initiate in the channel (see Figure~\ref{fig:complex_survey_init}) and continue through direct messages after clicking the "\textit{Participate}" button, allowing for a sequence of questions with either percentage or verbal difficulty level response types (see Figure~\ref{fig:complex_survey_dm}).

-The results of these complex surveys are also presented to the instructors in similar charts, as shown in Figure~\ref{fig:complex_survey_dm}.
+For more detailed feedback, instructors can create complex surveys that begin in the channel and continue via direct messages after clicking the "\textit{Participate}" button, allowing a sequence of questions (see Figure~\ref{fig:complex_survey_dm}).
+The results of these complex surveys are also presented to the instructors in similar charts, as shown in Figure~\ref{fig:materialFeedback}.